Psychology News And Research

 One review of existing studies on exercise as a treatment for adolescent depression found a moderate but sustained improvement in depression among teens who participated in exercise interventions.
 Researchers found several factors tended to be especially helpful when prescribing exercise for depression:

-• Doing multiple kinds of exercise (such as a weekly habit of running, dancing, and weightlifting) typically kept teens more interested in their exercise routine than just practicing a single type of exercise.
+• Doing multiple kinds of new exercise (such as a weekly habit of running, dancing, and weightlifting) typically kept teens more interested in their exercise routine than just practicing a single type of exercise.

 • Group exercise activities, such as team sports, often helped relieve depression symptoms more quickly than solo sports.
 Group activities usually allowed teens more social connection and support.

-• The positive effects of regular exercise were typically seen after at least three months of incorporating the habit.
+• The positive effects of regular exercise were typically seen after at least three months of incorporating the new habit.

 • Moderate to vigorous exercise three or more times a week for 20 to 60 minutes per session was generally found to have a more significant effect on alleviating depression symptoms than light exercise and fewer or shorter sessions.

 When exercise was added to therapy and medication, there was usually a lasting improvement in the teens’ depression symptoms.
-This could be attributed to the endorphins released during exercise, but other factors, such as exercising with other people, working with a trainer, and finding a type of exercise that the teen enjoyed, also tended to help their symptoms.
+This could be attributed to the endorphins released during exercise, but other factors, such as exercising with other people, working with a trainer, and finding a new type of exercise the teen enjoyed, also tended to help their symptoms.

 Social media addiction

 There may now be a name for a particular social media addiction: Facebook Addiction Disorder (FAD).
-Although it’s not currently included in the Diagnostic and Statistical Manual of Mental Disorders (DSM), this disorder may manifest in Facebook users who show similar behaviors to people with substance use disorders.
+Although it’s not currently included in the Diagnostic and Statistical Manual of Mental Disorders (DSM), this new psychological disorder may manifest in Facebook users who show similar behaviors to people with substance use disorders.
 People with FAD may think about Facebook frequently throughout the day, even when not using the platform.
-They may develop a tolerance to the uplifting effects of time spent on Facebook and need more and more time on the platform to feel the same positive effects.
+They may develop a tolerance to the uplifting psychological effects of time spent on Facebook and need more and more time on the platform to feel the same positive effects.
 They may even experience withdrawal symptoms like anxiety when they lack access to Facebook.

 Therapy may be more available than ever before